joaomcteixeira/Tree-of-Life/docs/Workflow.md

 > Tree-of-Life is designed to serve Python-based or Python-dependent projects.

-But this is defintively not mandatory and can be easily adapted to fit other needs.
+But this is definitively not mandatory and can be easily adapted to fit other needs.

 Tree-of-Life uses _shebangs_ to point the executable files to the project's Python ENV, that is, to the correct Python interpreter.